CodeAndCake/AppsFromScratch/misc/observations.md

 Others ask about the challenges of making an app, eg `what are the downsides?`

+> Communication breakdown, scope creep..

-`How many developers are involved in making an app?`.. having a personal story to tell is important
+`How many developers are involved in making an app?`.. having a personal story to tell is important.

 `What languages are you coding in?`